 A study of the basic principles of biblical Hebrew for students who have not had Hebrew or who would benefit from a review of the elements of the language.

-A study of Hebrew morphology and syntax as well as an introduction to textual criticism and to the basic tools and methods of lexical analysis.
+A continuation of study of the basic principles of biblical Hebrew followed by an introduction to Hebrew syntax, textual criticism and to the basic tools and methods of lexical analysis.